triton-inference-server/perf_analyzer/genai-perf/README.md

 ##### `--grpc-method <str>`

 A fully-qualified gRPC method name in '<package>.<service>/<method>' format.
-The option is only supported by dynamic gRPC service kind and is required to identify the RPC to use when sending requests to the server. (default: `None`)
+The option is only supported with dynamic gRPC and is required to identify the RPC to use when sending requests to the server. (default: `None`)

 ### Input Options